 Atherosclerosis develops slowly including from early adulthood before presenting clinically later in life.
-This links to the emphasis on maintaining optimal LDL-C levels to control the progression of atherosclerosis. • The 2024 Focused Update to the 2019 National Lipid Association (NLA) Scientific Statement on use of lipoprotein(a) in clinical practice recommends measuring Lp(a) levels at least once in every adult for cardiovascular risk stratification.
-10 Geographic Scope: Primary geography of interest: United States (National, Regional, and/or Local) oog, apo ooopo.
-Note: Applications for this RFP must be US-focused for the audience, expert faculty, educational needs, and standards of care.
-Proposals that include collaborations with third parties, including (but not limited to) community-based hospitals, medical societies, health education companies/centers, not-for-profit organizations, and academic institutions, are encouraged, as appropriate.
+This links to the emphasis on maintaining entired LDL.
+Clevels to control the progression of maintaining optimal LDL-C levels to control the progression of atherosclerosis.
+9 The 2024 Focused Update to the 2019 National Lipid Association (NLA) Scientific Statement on use of lipoprotein(a) in clinical practice recommends measuring Lp(a) levels at least once in every adult for cardiovascular risk stratification.10 Geographic Scope: Primary geography of interest: United States Note: Applications for this RFP must be US-focused for the audience, expert faculty, educational needs, and standards of care.
+Proposals that include collaborations with medical societies and academic/community institutions are encouraged, as appropriate.
 Project Description: NOGE has identified the need for innovative continuing medical education programs that strive to optimize patient outcomes through education on: • Screening, Diagnosis - Increase knowledge on the role of elevated Lipoprotein(a) as a risk enhancer of cardiovascular disease (CVD) and the importance of Lp(a) testing as part of a comprehensive CVD management strategy.
-Increase awareness of guideline-directed LDL-C screening post an ASCVD-related event (coronary or peripheral) • Pathophysiology - Increase knowledge of the pathophysiology of long-term exposure to elevated LDL-C levels and its impact as a causal risk factor for atherosclerotic cardiovascular disease (ASCVD). • Treatment - Increase knowledge of safety and efficacy of current and emerging lipid lowering treatments. • Guidelines, Goals and Evidence-Based Medicine - Increase knowledge of the need for patients to reach recommended evidence-based LDL-C goals and the importance of patient adherence to treatment. • Care Approach - Increase knowledge of the implementation of individualized patient-centered treatment plans for ASCVD patients with persistently elevated LDL-C levels.
-NOGE is seeking to support innovative and engaging programs including, but not limited to, the following: • Curriculum-based education including both live and web-based innovative formats • Relevant national satellite symposia • Case-based learning opportunities Moore's Levels 4 and 5 understanding Note: Program placement is independent of Novartis.
+Increase awareness of guideline-directed LDL-C screening post an ASCVD-related event (coronary or peripheral). • Pathophysiology - Increase knowledge of the pathophysiology of long-term exposure to elevated LDL-C levels and its impact as a causal risk factor for atherosclerotic cardiovascular disease (ASCVD). • Treatment - Increase knowledge of safety and efficacy of current and emerging lipid lowering treatments. • Guidelines, Goals and Evidence-Based Medicine - Increase knowledge on the need for patients to reach recommended evidence-based LDL-C goals and the importance of patient adherence to treatment. • Care Approach - Increase knowledge of the implementation of individualized patient-centered treatment plans for ASCVD patients with persistently elevated LDL-C levels.
+NOGE is seeking to support innovative and engaging programs including, but not limited to, the following: • Curriculum-based education including both live and web-based offerings • National satellite symposia • Case-based, interactive learning opportunities • Moore's Levels 4 and 5 understanding Note: Program placement is independent of Novartis.
 Program placement should reflect appropriate reach efforts.
-Target Audience: Healthcare providers who are involved in the care of patients with hyperlipidemia: Cardiologists, Vascular Medicine/Surgery, Lipid Specialists,
+Target Audience: Healthcare providers who are involved in the care of patients with hyperlipidemia: Cardiologists, Vascular Medicine/Surgery, Lipid Specialists, PCPs / Internists / Family Medicine, NP/PAs, RNs, Endocrinologists, Geriatricians, Diabetologists, Pharmacists, Managed Care Clinicians

-PCPs / Internists / Family Medicine, NP/PAs, RNs, Endocrinologists, Geriatricians, Diabetologists, Pharmacists, Managed Care Clinicians Educational providers should include target number of participants.
+Educational providers should include target number of participants.
 Further, please include details on proposed audience recruitment.
 Please note: Novartis will not participate in the distribution of invitations to the CME/CE event.
-Available Funding: Multiple single-support or multi-support initiatives may be funded; up to \$750,000 total support is available for 2024.
+Available Funding: Multi-support initiatives are preferred however single-support opportunities may be considered; up to \$750,000 total support is available for 2025.
 Submission Requirements: If working with an Accredited Provider and/or Educational Partner, they should be listed in the Novartis grant application.
-Grant requests must be submitted by the Office of CME (if from an Academic Institution/Hospital) via the Novartis Grants Central Station website: www.ngcs.novartis.com by 5 PM EST on September 2, 2024 to be considered.
-The grant application should include "RFP Response" within the Program Title [example: "RFP Response: Program Title "].
+Grant requests must be submitted by the Office of CME (if from an Academic Institution/Hospital) via the Novartis Grants Central Station website: www.ngcs.novartis.com by 5 PM EST on September 5, 2025 to be considered.
+The grant application should include "RFP Response" within the Program Title [example: "RFP Response: Program Title"].
 Proposals that include collaborations with third parties, including (but not limited to) community-based hospitals, medical societies, health education companies/centers, not-for-profit organizations, and academic institutions, are encouraged, as appropriate.